reyag10/Reyag10/README.md

-I am Arif-uz-zaman from Dhaka, Bangladesh.
+I am Ryeag Uddin from Dhaka, Bangladesh.
 I am a MERN stack web developer.
-I am very comfortable in React, MongoDB, Express, NodeJS, and firebase.
+I am very comfortable with HTML, CSS, Bootstrap, TailwindCSS, React, MongoDB, Express, NodeJS, and Firebase.

 I am expert in Web design and Development.

 ✅ My major Expertise's are following :

-Business Website design and Development by React, sequel or no sequel database.
+Business Website Design and Development by React, sequel or no sequel database.

 eCommerce Website development by React.